Should you use Logo Design Grids, Guides & Pretty Circles in your Logo Design?

 I can fully understand the anxiety and uncertainty that seeing these methodical and scientific structural breakdowns can leave on your soul.

-The bit in particular that seems to cast great despair is the first image on the sheet.
-Here I have some pretty pink and blue lines, circles and arcs, all of which demonstrate, with the addition of some mathematical type letters and arrows, my dizzying prowess at forming an unbreakable foundation for my logo designs. :-)
+Here I have some pretty pink, cyan, navy, green, yellow lines, circles and arcs, all of which demonstrate, with the addition of some mathematical letters and arrows, my dizzying prowess at forming an unbreakable foundation for this particular logo design.

-Would it surprise you to learn that the grid based image below was put together AFTER I had designed the logo minus the arrows and X and Y letters, grid, arcs and guides?
+Would it surprise you to learn that the grid, and all those circles and guides, for Kerr Recruitment was put together AFTER I had designed the logo?

 I will add that all the guides and measurements you see serve a purpose and are not just eye candy.
 In these examples they provide information on how to position the logo next to other elements in a design as well as important alignment information.

-I designed the logo with basic horizontal guides to help with basic alignment as you would do with page layout designing.
-But the logo WAS designed without the X/Y, without the semi-circle to the far left, and without the little arrows denoting 2 times X etc.
+I designed the Excedr logo with basic horizontal guides to help with basic alignment as you would do with page layout designing, and a few diagonal guides, but that was mostly it.

 Form And Visual Aesthetics